hitoshi-watase/sercrod/docs/reference/directives/switch.md

 - When `*switch` appears on a node that is also part of a `*if` / `*elseif` / `*else` chain:

-  - Nablla first resolves the conditional chain and selects exactly one branch element.
+  - Sercrod first resolves the conditional chain and selects exactly one branch element.
   - That branch is cloned, stripped of its conditional attributes, and passed to `renderNode`.
   - `*switch` on that chosen branch then executes normally.